Built-in Agents

 What it’s good at

-Section titled “What it’s good at”- Keeping the relation graph consistent across five or ten documents at once.
+Section titled “What it’s good at”- Keeping the relation graph consistent across five or ten documents at once — creating relations right after the documents they connect.

 - Respecting document-type templates — filling the right sections, not just pasting prose.